-Expectations Mandatory Actions: How we will meet the Expectations (minimum requirements) Responsibility / Input Deliverables / Evidence (where addressed) EDUCATE AND SUPPORT SUPPLIERS TO PROCURE SUSTAINABLE PRODUCTS The project will partner with the Australian Supply Chain Sustainability School (ASCSS).
-Materially relevant and high impact suppliers will be required to: (i) Develop a specific Sustainability Action Plan applicable to scope of work (through ASCSS or independently) (ii) Complete ASCSS sustainable procurement training modules (iii) Participate in sustainability engagement sessions to identify risks and opportunities. (iv) Report sustainability performance.
+Expectations Mandatory Actions: How we will meet the Expectations (minimum requirements) Responsibility / Input Deliverables / Evidence (where addressed) (iii) Participate in sustainability engagement sessions to identify risks and opportunities. (iv) Report sustainability performance.
 Contract Managers will collaborate with suppliers to improve sustainability outcomes.
 Suppliers will be invited to provide sustainability improvement suggestions and innovations in line with the LW Works objectives and targets.
-Sustainability Contract Clauses Training evidence Meeting minutes SUPPLY CHAIN PARTNERS REQUIRED TO REPORT PERIODICALLY ON SUSTAINABILITY PERFORMANCE Supply chain partners must report periodically on sustainability performance metrics as outlined in their contractual requirements.
+Meeting minutes SUPPLY CHAIN PARTNERS REQUIRED TO REPORT PERIODICALLY ON SUSTAINABILITY PERFORMANCE Supply chain partners must report periodically on sustainability performance metrics as outlined in their contractual requirements.
 Compliance with reporting and documentation requirements should be monitored and corrective actions taken where non-compliant.
 Sustainability documents required may include evidence necessary to support Rating Scheme Submissions, as well as other governance and compliance requirements (e.g. Forest Stewardship Council timber chain of custody notes; Energy consumption data).
 Sustainability Reporting & Evidence SUBCONTRACTORS/SUPPLIERS PERFORMANCE REVIEWED AND ACHIEVEMENTS ACKNOWLEDGED Subcontractors will be inspected and audited for sustainability performance against objectives and targets.
 Non-compliances will result in corrective actions that require resolution.
 Post engagement, suppliers and subcontractors will be evaluated based on performance.
-Key sustainability successes will be celebrated, with high performance recognised through knowledge sharing, case studies and other communications.
-Audit / Inspection Report
+Key sustainability successes will be celebrated, with high performance recognised through knowledge sharing, case studies and other communications. inst objectives and targets.
+Non-compliances will result in corrective ons that require resolution.
+It engagement, suppliers and subcontractors will be evaluated based on formance.
+It sustainability successes will be celebrated, with high performance opinised through knowledge sharing, case studies and other